meisitala/bst692people2020/README.md

 1. Clone this project
 2. Add a branch with a name like rayBranch or laylaBranch or bobBranch
-3. Add an R file in the R directory
+3. Add an R file in the R directory with a name like aboutRay.R or aboutLayla.R or aboutBob.R
-4. Add a function that has some unbelievable/interesting facts and one lie.
+4. Add a function that has some unbelievable/interesting facts and one lie about you and/or your loved ones.
 The function sould be like this:

 ```
 #' @export aboutRay